lbormann/darts-wled/README.md

 #### **-IDE / --idle_effect**

-Controls your wled(s) when dart-pulling occured (Waiting for dart-throw).
-You can disable leds by defining an effect 'solid|black' which is the default value.
+Controls your wled(s) when dart-pulling occurs or a configurated duration pasts.
-Define an effect/preset/playlist that gets triggered after dart-pulling.
+Define an effect/preset/playlist that gets triggered.
 For examples see below!

 #### **-G / --game_won_effects**